Wodan58/joy1/doc/JOYimplJOY.md

 Likewise, existing behaviour.
 It is not recommended to turn this off, because it takes very little time to check parameters and it is a good thing to have, catching bugs when running a program.
 The new name is now NCHECK with reverse meaning.
-NCHECK looks line NDEBUG, but NDEBUG is turned on automatically by Cmake in the Release version; turning on or off should be a deliberate decision.
+NCHECK looks like NDEBUG, but NDEBUG is turned on automatically by Cmake in the Release version; turning on or off should be a deliberate decision.

 Available defines